aynazrmn/Dissertation-Project/README.md

 1. Ten YOLOv8x models were trained on camera-specific datasets to detect Snow Petrels.
 The Computer Vision Annotation Tool (CVAT) was used to create a labeled training set, which is essential for object detection tasks to ensure accurate model training and performance.
 2. Color Space Conversion for Stain Detection: Images were converted from BGR to HSV color space to isolate and detect orange stomach oil stains on the Snow Petrels.
 The hue range was set to 10–30, saturation to 20–255, and brightness (value) to 150–255 to capture the orange spectrum effectively.
 3. Random Forest and Gradient Boosting Models: Two models were developed to assess feature relevance between wind components (U and V) and bird activity.
 These models provided insights into how wind conditions influenced Snow Petrel presence in the colony.

+4. Additionally, each image contains metadata (camera number, temperature, date, and time), which was extracted for analysis.
+To optimize the dataset, only one image per burst—the one containing the highest number of birds—was retained for further analysis.